realworldrobots/realworldrobots.github.io/cfp.md

 + Surprising discoveries gleaned from deploying algorithms onto physical robots,
 + Work from early career students and professionals

-### A Hybrid Poster Session
+### A Hybrid Lightning Talk Format

-To support a hybrid poster session we will require all accepted posters to be submitted electronically along with a short (<3 minute) video describing the poster *before the start of the conference* so we can post them on our website for virtual attendees.
-We will then give each poster a designated time slot in which they will be supported by a virtual attendees coordinate to ensure that remote participants are able to fully interact with each poster.
+All lightning talks will follow the model of ICRA 2022 where we will require all accepted lightning talks to submit a **maximum 3 minute video** describing their work *before the start of the conference*.
+Quoting from ICRA 2022 "For authors who are attending in person, we will play the video without sound and you will present; think about the video as an automatically advancing powerpoint presentation.
+For authors who are remote, we will play the video with sound."
+Immediately following the lighting talks we will have breakout sessions with Q&A for the lightning talks.

 ### Submission Instructions